oduameh/Hyper-docs/Quick start guide.md

 }
 ```

-## Request a verification from the Verifier Cloud agent to the Holder (JWT W3C Credential)
+## Request a verification from the verifier Cloud agent to the holder (JWT W3C Credential)

-Now that the Holder has received a credential, it can be used in a verification workflow between a Holder and a Verifier.
-This requires the following steps:
+Now that the holder has received a credential, it can be used in a verification workflow between a holder and a verifier.
+Complete the following steps:

-1. Verifier creates a proof request
+1. The verifier creates a proof request
-2. Holder receives the proof request
+2. The holder receives the proof request
-3. Holder creates a proof presentation and shares this with the verifier
+3. The holder creates a proof presentation and shares it with the verifier
-4. Verifier verifies the proof presentation
+4. The verifier verifies the proof presentation

 :::info